5 Ways To Show Appreciation for Military Members #ChevySalutes

 5. Befriend the family.
 Do you have a military family in your neighborhood?
 Say hello, get to know them.
 Military families move around a lot and are always looking for a few friends to connect with.
 Help out when their military member is deployed or working long hours, and more than anything–be a friend.

-I live in the Arizona desert with my sons and husband, our two dogs, and a bearded dragon named Billy.
+I live in the Arizona desert with my sons, husband, our two dogs, and a bearded dragon named Billy.

-I'm a blog mentor and online community manager, and a lover of all margaritas.
+I'm a blog mentor and online community manager, and a lover of flip flops margaritas.

-Sit back and take a look around, and don't be afraid to introduce yourself!
-Thanks for stopping by!
+Sit back and take a look around!
+Don't be afraid to introduce yourself–I love meeting new readers!